US Bancorp DE Raises Stock Holdings in Vanguard Russell 1000 Index Fund ETF Shares (NASDAQ:VONE)

-US Bancorp DE increased its stake in shares of Vanguard Russell 1000 Index Fund ETF Shares (NASDAQ:VONE) by 1,388.9% in the third quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 804 shares of the company’s stock after purchasing an additional 750 shares during the quarter.
-US Bancorp DE’s holdings in Vanguard Russell 1000 Index Fund ETF Shares were worth $161,000 as of its most recent SEC filing.
+US Bancorp DE raised its holdings in Vanguard Russell 1000 Index Fund ETF Shares (NASDAQ:VONE) by 1,388.9% in the third quarter, according to the company in its most recent disclosure with the SEC.
+The fund owned 804 shares of the company’s stock after buying an additional 750 shares during the quarter.
+US Bancorp DE’s holdings in Vanguard Russell 1000 Index Fund ETF Shares were worth $161,000 at the end of the most recent reporting period.

 Vanguard Russell 1000 Index Fund ETF Shares stock opened at $205.70 on Monday.
 The stock has a 50-day moving average of $211.97 and a two-hundred day moving average of $209.92.
 Vanguard Russell 1000 Index Fund ETF Shares has a one year low of $174.07 and a one year high of $220.90.